MannyBinning/Paintings/README.md

 - [Bootstrap4](https://getbootstrap.com/) was one of the most used technologies through out the website to make it user friendly.
 Boostrap was used for used to make the navigation bar for the website including the dropdown menu,columns for the main content for the pages.

+- [Balsamiq](https://balsamiq.com/)was used to create the wireframes to initiat the design for this website.

 - [Logo Makr](https://logomakr.com/)  was used to make the Logo for the website.

 - [Google Font](https://fonts.google.com/)  was used all through the website for font.